GenoML/old_genoml_site/docs/workflow.md

 ---
-id: usage
+id: workflow
-title: Usage
+title: Workflow
 ---
 # QUICK SUMMARY

-GenoML is a package that enables users to easily run basic machine learning (ML) pipelines on genetic and genomic data.
+**GenoML** is a package that enables users to easily run basic machine learning (ML) pipelines on genetic and genomic data.
 The goal of this project is to democratize and simplify these sometimes complex analyses.
 GenoML is machine learning made easier (for geneticists).
 Our development focus is automating the annoying and complicated aspects of most machine learning applications in genetics/genomics, from pre-filtering of SNPs to algorithm selection and validation testing.

 We have included a command line binary for local computing but also a container for cloud applications (a web server is currently under development).